What Are the California Wage And Hour Statute Of Limitations?

-You qualify as a nonexempt employee if you are entitled to receive minimum wage and overtime pay under the Fair Labor Standards Act (FLSA).
+You qualify as a nonexempt employee if you may receive minimum wage and overtime pay under the Fair Labor Standards Act (FLSA).

-If this situation sounds familiar to you, you may be able to file a wage and hour claim against your employer.
+If this situation sounds familiar to you, you may file a wage and hour claim against your employer.

 Wage and hour claims cover an employer’s failure to pay minimum wage and overtime as well as labor code violations like requiring employees to miss meal and rest breaks, providing incomplete paycheck stubs, and not reimbursing expenses.